RigidSeine/chat-less/chat-less_notes.md

   2. Connection permissions to the database.
 - The logger is great for number 1, though it's a little strenous having to pore through and see where and what the logger is writing.
 - Number 2 can be very quick to investigate.
 In fact, in this case it was the exact issue.
 The network settings needed to be adjusted to allow all IPs.
 All it needed was a couple of clicks after logging in to the dashboard.
+- [16/01/2025] - Socket.io 502 Error (Bad Gateway) encountered on using the app.
+  - Checked pm2 to see that the app wasn't running therefore logged into VM, moved to `chat-less\server` directory and reran `pm2 start index.jsx --name chat-less-backend` to get it started.
+App was working immediately without a need for refresh.